Skip to main content

 If you are interested in any of Purdue’s outstanding academic programs or the university’s emphasis on school spirit and tradition appeals to you, your essays are the place to show that!
 They are your opportunity to set yourself apart from other applicants who will likely also have strong profiles.

-The “Why This College” essay is particularly important because it gives you a place to describe how your values and interests align with those of the school you are applying to.
+The “Why This College” essay is especially important because it gives you a place to describe how your values and interests align with those of the school you are applying to.
 The main goal of your supplemental essay is to demonstrate your interest in the university while showing that you would contribute to campus life academically and socially.

 To improve your “Why Purdue” essay, you can use our Peer Essay Review tool.
 With this tool, you can get a free review of your essay from another student.
-You can also review the work of other students which can be immensely valuable to improving your writing skills.
+You can also review the work of other students, which can be immensely valuable to improving your writing skills.
 Peer review will make it easy to see your essay’s strengths and weaknesses so that you can know where to focus your time and energy.

 Short Bio